North Carolina can reopen it bars now. But here's why many are still closed.

 "Because of the non-clarity of the law, we're going to stay closed for a couple weeks to see exactly how we need to be in compliance," Lovenheim said.
 "I've been closed for seven months, so what's another couple weeks?"

-The Phase Three executive order allows bars to only open for outdoor space.
-If a bar has a stated outdoor capacity, it can operate at 30% of that, or 100 people, whichever is less.
+The Phase 3 executive order allows bars to only open for outdoor space.
+If a bar has a stated outdoor capacity, it can operate at 30 percent of that, or 100 people, whichever is less.
 Otherwise, the bar can serve only seven people per 1,000 square feet of outdoor space.

 Lovenheim's Cornerstone Tavern is one of the state's largest private bars, most of which is outdoors.